 - http://canmore.rcahms.gov.uk Canmore holds information and images on more than 280,000 of Scotland’s buildings and archeological sites.
 Contributions can be added on http://canmore.rcahms.gov.uk/.
 Entering information is as easy as adding to an online conversation.

-- For over one hundred years, RCAHMS has been collecting, recording and interpreting information on the architectural, industrial, archaeological and maritime heritage of the nation, creating a unique archive.
+- For over 100 years, RCAHMS has been collecting, recording and interpreting information on the architectural, industrial, archaeological and maritime heritage of the nation, creating an unique archive.
 It also holds archives of international significance, including The Aerial Reconnaissance Archive (TARA) of over ten million images taken by Allied pilots during WW2 and since.
 Many millions of items, including photographs, maps, drawings and documents are now accessible online, through exhibitions and publications and at the RCAHMS search room in Edinburgh.

 MEDIA RELEASE posted by Pagoda PR.
 You too can post media releases (aka press releases) on allmediascotland.com.
 For more information, email here.